Kartik-Sama/zenseCTF_Bin-Rev/binary_ecploitation/sac_room/SOLUTION.md

 ![all listed functions](../images/sac_room1.png)

-The functions *sac_Room* seems the place we want to get to isn't it?
+The function *sac_Room* seems the place we want to get to isn't it?
 Let's confirm this

 ![sac_Room function](../images/sac_room2.png)
 We see file operations here which confirms our assumption that if we get here something will read from an external file which potenially is the flag.

->But how do we get to this function?
+#### But how do we get to this function?

 We now try understanding the main function, and see if it helps.
 ![main function](../images/sac_room3.png)